Delay-Phase Precoding for Wideband THz Massive MIMO: Hardware Implementation of the DPP

 where the diagonal matrix $\mathbf{\Sigma}_{m}^\mathrm{f}=\mathrm{diag}([\lambda_{1},\lambda_{2},\cdots,\lambda_{d_{m}}])\in\mathcal{C}^{d_{m}\times d_{m}}$ ($\lambda_{i},i=1,2,\cdots,d_{m}$) representing the singular value of $\mathbf{H}_{m}$, and the matrix $\mathbf{V}_{m}^\mathrm{f}\in\mathcal{C}^{N_\mathrm{t}\times d_{m}}$ with ${\mathbf{V}_{m}^\mathrm{f}}^{H}\mathbf{V}_{m}^\mathrm{f}=\mathbf{I}_{d_{m}}$ are obtained from the ordered SVD of the channel $\mathbf{H}_{m}$, where $d_{m}$ denotes the rank of $\mathbf{H}_{m}$.

-Without loss of generality, we assume that the parameters $(N_\mathrm{t},N_\mathrm{RF},N_\mathrm{s})$ for DPP are delicately designed so that the multiplexing gain from the multi-path channel can be fully exploited.
+We assume that the parameters $(N_\mathrm{t},N_\mathrm{RF},N_\mathrm{s})$ for DPP are designed to fully exploit the multiplexing gain from the multi-path channel.
 This assumption can be easily satisfied in practical THz massive MIMO systems\cite{Ref:SpatiallyPre2014}.
-Under this assumption, according to \cite{Ref:SpatiallyPre2014}, (\ref{43}) can be rewritten as
+Hence, according to \cite{Ref:SpatiallyPre2014}, (\ref{43}) can be rewritten as